 Legal research is another area where AI can augment the work of attorneys.

 Westlaw has a long history of understanding what is most relevant to legal professionals when they are conducting legal research.
-That allows us to create AI enhancements like Westlaw Answers, Research Recommendations, and Folder Analysis.
+That allows us to create AI enhancements like Research Recommendations and Folder Analysis.

 Similarly, Folder Analysis analyzes cases you place in your folders to determine the common legal issues present.
 It will display a breakdown of those issues and also recommend additional cases based on the issues identified.